SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Acknowledgments

 \section{Acknowledgments}

+We thank Andrea Sissa for helping with the human evaluation and for her insightful ideas on the inter-annotator agreement variations.
 Oana-Maria Camburu was supported by a Leverhulme Early Career Fellowship.
-Pasquale was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 875160, ELIAI (The Edinburgh Laboratory for Integrated Artificial Intelligence) EPSRC (grant no. EP/W002876/1), an industry grant from Cisco, and a donation from Accenture LLP.
+Pasquale Minervini was partially funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 875160, ELIAI (The Edinburgh Laboratory for Integrated Artificial Intelligence) EPSRC (grant no. EP/W002876/1), an industry grant from Cisco, and a donation from Accenture LLP.